vitorjpc10/etl-breweries/README.md

 adjust create table function in loading script .py for this project implement pytest classes and see how to call from main create dag for project
-bonus: visualizer of data SPIKE
+bonus: visualizer of data SPIKE/ upload to data folder to s3

 ### Readme em português esta aqui: [README Português](README-PT.md)